GarretTomlin/GarretTomlin/README.md

 ## About me

-I'm Garret Tomlin.
-A software engineer with a passion for developing innovative programs that expedite the efficiency and effectiveness of organizational success.
-Well-versed in enterprize technologies and writing code to create systems that are scalable reliable and user-friendly
+I'm Garret Tomlin, a dedicated software engineer driven by a fervor for crafting inventive solutions that enhance organizational efficiency and effectiveness.
+My expertise extends to enterprise technologies, and I excel in writing code to architect systems that prioritize scalability, reliability, and user-friendliness

 ## Things I am passionate about

-- Software as an whole :robot:
+- Software has a whole :robot:
 - Open source :octocat:

 ## Get in touch :coffee: